10 Operations and Analytics

 #-----------------------------------------------------------------

 This data is aggregated by the number of scans by minute and is summed and bucketed.
-The distribution of scans can be seen in figure 10.2.
-What other information might be helpful here?
+The distribution of scans can be seeing in figure 10.2.

 #-----------------------------------------------------------------